gemerden/statemachine/statemachine/docs/tutorial.md

 ### Basics: Callbacks with Arguments
 The use fo calbacks can be enhanced by allowing triggers to pass arguments to the callback functions.
 To avoid confusion about the arguments only keyword arguments are allowed.

 The arguments to the trigger method are passed to all the callback functions.
-The callbacks can ignore arguments by defining **kwargs in their signature.
+The callbacks can ignore arguments by defining `*args` and/or `**kwargs` in their signature.

 ```python
 from statemachine.machine import StateMachine, StatefulObject